Can one rely on the goodness of the world to support their journey AND be a positive example for change? Absolutely!

 Ambitious to continue sharing sustainability and conscious living with the world, Rob Greenfield created a new eco-adventure called Share my Way Home to test the sharing economy and experience genuine human interaction.

-In doing so, Rob was able to promote the simple concepts as viable solutions to many of our current world crises, showing how the ideas can decrease our negative impact on the environment while also increasing health and happiness.
+In doing so, Rob was able to show how these ideas can decrease our negative impact on the environment while also increasing health and happiness.

 What Rob brought with him:

 Shorts, shirt, jacket, hat, sandals, passport, canceled credit card*, 3 pieces of paper.